MediScribe/docjet-mobile/docs/current/todo/refactor-user-profile-endpoint-to-me.md

             *   Uncomment and use: `return ApiConfig.userProfileEndpoint;` (this will now return 'users/me').
             *   Remove the `HACK-TODO` comments.
             *   Remove the import for `hack_profile_endpoint_workaround.dart`.
         3. Delete the file `lib/core/user/infrastructure/hack_profile_endpoint_workaround.dart`.
 Send it to the fucking void.
+(Verify any utility logic within it, e.g., JWT parsing, is not needed elsewhere or is migrated if it was a general utility – though it appears self-contained for this specific path transformation hack).
     * Findings: [Client code updated. `hack_profile_endpoint_workaround.dart` is now sleeping with the fishes.
 Tests in `user_api_client_test.dart` should pass.]
 * 2.4. [ ] **Refactor:** Clean up `UserApiClient` and its tests.
 Ensure clarity and remove any lingering HACK comments related to the old endpoint.
     * Findings: [Client code is now as clean and direct as a sniper shot.]